mainmatter/playbook/development-process/README.md

   an issues from being created by adding too much risk or uncertainty
 - guidance on potential solutions that should be evaluated or references to promising approaches
-- a well-defined time frame, e.g. _"max 2 days"_
+- a well-defined timebox, e.g. _"max 2 days"_

 The result of the iteration preparation phase is a prioritized list of well-prepared issues and spikes.
 This list of issues will then be presented to